-Chef and Puppet are the configuration management tools so are used in designing, deploying, configuring, and managing servers etc. Since, both the tools are used for the same purpose, so sometimes user gets confused in selecting one among them.
+Chef and Puppet are the configuration management tools so are used in designing, deploying, configuring, and managing servers etc. Since both the tools are used for the same purpose, sometimes user gets confused in selecting one among them.
 This blog is written to compare the properties of both tools.
 Read the blog to know each of these tools and select the one that suits your requirement.

 As per the requirement of your organization, there is a need for an environment and you can choose any one of them for configuration management.
-These tools are can automate even multi-tier applications and are powerful enough to handle even the complex applications.
+These tools can automate even multi-tier applications and are powerful enough to handle even the complex applications.

-The chef is a configuration management tool, provides a way to define infrastructure resources as a code.
+The chef is a configuration management tool, providing a way to define infrastructure resources as a code.
 The user can manage the infrastructure through code rather than using a manual process.
 So, it is also called now programmable infrastructure.
 A domain-specific language, used by Chef is pure-Ruby, that is used to write system definition.

 The chef can do the following automation tasks:

 Read More: Chef Interview Questions and Answers

 Puppet is also a configuration management tool that can be used to configure, deploy and manage servers.

 Following functions can be performed by the Puppet DevOps tool: